Iussyan/Text-RPG-Sudden-Death/README.md

 # Text-RPG-Sudden-Death
-First iteration of my game: Text RPG ver.
+# Text RPG ver.
 0.1 ALPHA

 The title "Sudden Death" is tentative and may change as the game develops.

--- STORYLINE --
+# -- STORYLINE --

 (STORYLINE IS TO BE DEFINED ONCE IT HAS A PRESENTABLE PLOT)

--- MECHANICS --
+# -- MECHANICS --

 (TO BE DEFINED)

--- WHAT TO EXPECT --
+# -- WHAT TO EXPECT --

-(TO BE DEFINED)
+- Runnable by an IDE or via Command Prompt
+- All of the prompts: storyline texts and inputs are in CONSOLE (or in OUTPUT Window of your IDE) (MORE TO FOLLOW)

--- CREDITS --
+# -- CREDITS --

 (TO BE DEFINED)